 174 miles to the north, the Eagles showed they are no slouches and contenders to keep defend their first state title in school history at their opener.
 Using solid performances from their top five, they overwhelmed 2nd place Nease by 49 points to claim the Bob Hans Ridgeview Invitational team title in Orange Park.

-Two of the contenders innight’s contest fared well in a face to face meeting too.
+Two of the contenders in Saturday night’s contest fared well in a face to face meeting too.
 On the north side of Jacksonville, Bolles edged Providence by a mere three points to claim the North Florida 110% Cross Country Invitational.

 Creekside claimed a team title winning the Spurs and Classic while Pine Crest remained idle the opening weekend.

 On paper, Holy Trinity wins convincingly: by 24 points over Providence; 25 points over Bolles; and 31 points over Oak Hall.
 But, as in any sport, so many factors will play a role in the final outcome of this edition of the Katie Caples meet.
 How different were the courses last week?
 Did anyone hold back in their effort?
 How will the athletes handle the lime light?

 Several things will be certain; each team will run the same course at the same time on Saturday night under the lights and the team winner will have some confidence heading into the meat of the season.
 It should be an exciting race to watch shake out.

 Saturday’s boys race has some of the top runners in the state who’ll be opening their season with high expectations after sizzling track seasons.